AriFordsham/GHCWiki/spacemacs.md

-Spacemacs is an Emacs (configuration) distribution.
+[Spacemacs](https://www.spacemacs.org/) is an Emacs (configuration) distribution.
 It mainly consists of pre-configured sets of packages that are organized in layers (e.g. the is a `haskell` layer).
 With Spacemacs you can relatively quickly get an "IDE experience" for GHC development.

 Topics regarding Emacs configuration in general can be found here: [Emacs](emacs)

-# Spacemacs + ghcide + Nix(os)
+# ghcide + Nix(os)

 ## Description
 How to use `ghcide` with Spacemacs and Nix(os).